 Narrated by Leonardo DiCaprio and directed by Fisher Stevens, Before the Flood, It is the result of a three year journey and interviews with key experts in the science community and politicians.
 According to DiCaprio, “This documentary shows how interconnected the fate of all humanity is — but also the power we all possess as individuals to build a better future for our planet.”

 6. A Plastic Ocean (2016)

 Directed by the Australian journalist Craig Leeson, A Plastic Ocean explores the truth about plastics – it never decomposes, it simply breaks down into small micro-plastics over time.
-This documentary explains the devastating impacts that plastic has on our marine life as well as human health.
-As said by their website:
+This documentary explains the devastating impacts that plastic has on our marine life and human health.
+As stated on their website:

 ‘A Plastic Ocean documents the newest science, proving how plastics, once they enter the oceans, break up into small particulates that enter the food chain where they attract toxins like a magnet.
 These toxins are stored in seafood’s fatty tissues, and eventually consumed by us.’